 - you obtained it through fraud, misrepresentation or concealing material facts or circumstances,

 - you have failed in your duty of fidelity to the nation and loyalty to the state,

-- you were ordinarily resident outside Ireland (other than in public service) for a 7-year period and did not declare your intention to retain Irish citizenship with an Irish diplomatic mission or consular office or with the Minister for Justice and Equality on an annual basis
+- you were ordinarily resident outside Ireland (other than in public service) for a seven-year period and did not declare your intention to retain Irish citizenship with an Irish diplomatic mission or consular office, or with the Minister for Justice and Equality annually,

 - you have voluntarily become a citizen of another country, other than by marriage.